icecube/icetray-public/icetray/resources/docs/v4_00a_working_with_qframes.rst

 Q-frames are designed to hold all information from the DAQ global trigger and readout, and anything derived directly from that, and for MC data, and MC truth information.
 The list of objects
-(types and spefic names) that are expected to live in the Q-frame includes
+(types and specific names) that are expected to live in the Q-frame includes

 Specific names (QKeys):